chris17453/ADV51-posting/docs/_sources/markpoint-4.md.txt

 5. **Markpoint 4 Execution**:
    - The system executes `markpoint_4_SaveToGL` both before and after the posting action to indicate when the general ledger updates occur.

-6. **Post Status**:
-   - After a successful post, the function calls `post_status` to ensure all statuses are updated correctly.

 ### Error Handling:
 - If no valid checking account is found for cash transactions, an error is raised with the message: